infecsean/Obsidian-Cloud/School Notes/DP English LL/paper 2 outline.md

 ### Analysis
-- Topic sentence, summarize the story in one short sentence, connecting to the question
+- Topic sentence, summarize the context in one short sentence, connecting to the question
 - Provide contexual evidence taken from the book, take an example from book
 - Restate the claim in the context of the book, slight evaluation of the effect.
 - Topic sentence (claim), example from book, compare and contrast, restate claim with evaluation

 ### Analysis1 Narrative
+- While the two texts have very different narrative structures, they express their message effectively in their own contexts.
+This not only convey their attitude towards the story they are telling, but also bring forward the popular culture of the time.

+### Analysis2 Content
--
+- The

 Persepolis